ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 ```

 Exercise:
-You may wonder why did we do this manually and did not just used ModeRNA server?
+How ModeRNA server will do the same task?
 Try using it.
 Compare automatically generated ModeRNA models with the original chains C and D. Did server only added missing residues without moving any other atoms?

 **Pitfalls of ModeRNA server.**